robvanson/akouste/README.md

 | Vivaldi | <span style='color: green;'>+</span> | <span style='color: green;'>+</span> | <span style='color: green;'>+</span> | <span style='color: green;'>+</span> |
 | Opera   | <span style='color: green;'>+</span> | <span style='color: green;'>+</span> | <span style='color: green;'>+</span> | <span style='color: green;'>+</span> |

+## Distributing an ``experiment''

+When using online stimuli, all that has to be distributed is a link to the *\*__experiment.html* file, or the HTML file itself.
+In this case, *akoúste* is like any other online experiment, except that the subjects have to submit the results of the experiment themselves.

+If the stimuli cannot be served from a web server, but have to reside locally, both the *\*__experiment.html* and the stimuli must be present at the subject's location.
+This can be on local (network) storage or on portable storage, eg, a USB thumbdrive.
+In such situations it is easiest to package the *\*__experiment.html* file, any accessory files, eg, *\*__stimuluslist.js*, *sha.js*, and the stimuli, eg, *Stimuli/\*.wav*, in a ZIP archive.

+The experiment ZIP archive can be unpacked at the desired position for the subjects, and the experiment run by loading the *.html* file in a web browser.
+On some platforms, eg, MS Windows, such a ZIP file can be opened without unpacking and the experiment can be run directly from the ZIP file.
+This simplifies managing the files and prevents clutering the storage of the experimental computer.
+It also allows to easily produce several versions of the experiment with, eg, different stimulus lists (*\*__stimuluslist.js*), packaged with differently named ZIP archives.

 ## Repositories

 akoúste git repositories are available at: